 Prayer is another one of those flicks whose original theatrical presentation date is lost to history right now, though it apparently screened at a film festival in Italy sometime during 1990.
 Still, the film did receive a nomination for Best Science Fiction Film from the 1992 Saturn Awards as well as a nom for Best Performance By A Younger Actor given to the late Corey Haim.

 On this day in 1992 (in Japan), Alienator enjoyed its release on home video.
-Directed by Fred Olen Ray, the SciFi/Fantasy starred Jan-Michael Vincent, John Phillip Law, and Ross Hagen; and here's the plot summary as provided by IMDB.com:
+Directed by Fred Olen Ray from a story by Paul Garson, the SciFi/Fantasy starred Jan-Michael Vincent, John Phillip Law, Ross Hagen, and others.
+Here's the plot summary as provided by IMDB.com:

 "Kol is an evil guy about to be executed on a distant spaceship.
 He manages to escape on a shuttle and make his way to some woods in America.
 The commander of the spaceship decides to send out The Alienator to execute Kol at all costs.
 Kol meets up with some teens and Ward Armstrong and together they all try not to get killed by the pursuing Woman of Death - The Alienator."

 On this day in 1997 (in Japan), Omega Doom dished out a rather dark look into man's possible future.
-Written (in part) and directed by Albert Pyun, the SciFi/Fantasy starred Rutger Hauer, Shannon Whirry, and Norbert Weisser; and here's the plot summary as provided by IMDB.com:
+Written (in part) and directed by Albert Pyun, the SciFi/Fantasy starred Rutger Hauer, Shannon Whirry, Norbert Weisser, and others.
+Here's the plot summary as provided by IMDB.com:

 "After Earth is taken over by an army of robots, the small number of humans left are forced into hiding.
 In the nuclear winter, only droids walk the face of the Earth, in fear of the rumored human resurgence, and in search of a hidden cache of weapons.
 One robot, his evil circuits destroyed, enters a small town where a robot civil war is taking place.
 He tries to convince both sides to join forces in search of the weapons, all the while having a hidden agenda, and an affinity for one of the local droids."

-On this day in 1998, the SciFi/Telefilm The Advanced Guard aired on television.
-The feature starred Robert Amico and James Avery, and here's the plot summary as provided by IMDB.com:
+On this day in 1998 (in the U.S.), the SciFi/Telefilm The Advanced Guard (aka The Colony) aired on television.
+Written (in part) and directed by Peter Geiger, the feature starred Robert Amico, James Avery, Cristi Conaway, and others.
+Here's the plot summary as provided by IMDB.com:

 "As a prelude to full-blown alien invasion, a team of four aliens telepathically linked with their lifelike human-looking android bodies abducts four random humans to test them to determine if humans can make good slaves."